nf-core/viralrecon/docs/usage.md

 Specify which assembly algorithms you would like to use.
 Available options are `spades`, `metaspades` and `unicycler` (Default: 'spades,metaspades,unicycler').

+### `--skip_vg`

+Skip variant graph creating and variant calling relative to reference genome (Default: false).

 ### `--skip_blast`

-Skip blastn of assemblies relative to reference genome (Default: false)
+Skip blastn of assemblies relative to reference genome (Default: false).

 ### `--skip_abacas`